HL7/davinci-dtr/input/pagecontent/changehistory.md

   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-51736">FHIR-51736</a> - DTR should only take a single coverage as input
+  <a href="https://jira.hl7.org/browse/FHIR-51736">FHIR-51736</a> - Constrain DTR to only take a single coverage as input
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-51631">FHIR-51631</a> - Give users an idea of how much time completion will take
+  <a href="https://jira.hl7.org/browse/FHIR-51631">FHIR-51631</a> - Give users an idea of how much time completion will take (adding <code>estimatedCompletionTime</code> extension to base Questionnaire)
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-50789">FHIR-50789</a> - Return all questions with response logic as must support
+  <a href="https://jira.hl7.org/browse/FHIR-50789">FHIR-50789</a> - Provide clarity around simple logic in Adaptive forms and adaptive processing expectations and requirements.
   </li>
 </ul>